 While campers cannot communicate electronically with their families, parents can send emails to their campers.
-Emails are sorted before dinner.
-Counselors can retrieve these for their cabins before dinner but should not distribute them until after cabins leave Tucker Inn.
+Counselors can retrieve these for their cabins before dinner.
 Staff may receive packages but not food.
 Campers may not receive packages at all.

 Absolutely no food is allowed in the cabin at any time.
-Food attracts mice; mice attract long creatures without legs that are the natural predators of mice - and yes, Boo Boo (the camp bear) loves eating everything.
+Food attracts mice; mice attract long legless creatures that are the natural predators of mice.
 Food and candy purchased at the Trading Post should be eaten in the Trading Post area.
 Additionally, leftover cardboard from packages is not allowed in cabins as the glue in these boxes attracts everyone's favorite pest...cockroaches.